lokinou/comfyui-better-flow/README.md

 ### Model offload/ Model recall

-Manually offload and reload models between devices (cpu, cuda ...).
+When triggered during runtime, it moves models on their load_device (e.g. cuda) or offload device(e.g. cpu).
-Helps greatly to reduce VRAM usage in complex workflows
+For finer control of VRAM use.

-Works with gguf models and .safetensor models.
+Works for flux  via gguf model and .safetensor model, regardless of the low_vram flag (when calling ComfyUI) or the load_on_device property (from GGUFModelPatcher)
 Nunchaku is unsupported/ignored since it mangages its own VRAM usage outside python.

 ###  Any to Hash
 returns a md5 hash for the input object.